-We are delighted to welcome Kim to TCHT as our new Community Housing Tenancy Manager.
-Kim brings a wealth of experience to her new role.
+We are delighted to welcome Karen to TCHT as our new Community Housing Tenancy Manager.
+Karen brings a wealth of experience to her new role.

 28th April 2021